arifszn/pandora/website/docs/3-features/31-openapi-specification.md

 composer openapi
 ```

-It will generate the `openapi.yaml` file which can be viewed in the Swagger UI.
+It will generate the `openapi.yaml` file in the public folder which can be viewed in the Swagger UI.